DipanshuK04/Flappy_bird_RL/README.md

 # 3)Empty Room Environment

-**Description**: To train agent to reach goal state by using different Algorithms,Directions of agent is also considerd.
+**Description**: To train agent to reach goal state by using different Algorithms,Directions of agent is also considerd.In 6x6 and 8x8 minigrid.

 **Installation:**